DiSCo research group supports the Sustainable Development Goals

 Digitalization

-Digitalization can provide integration opportunities to the whole construction value chain, paving the way for achieving sustainability in the construction sector.
-For that, considering technological risks and path dependencies, innovative and sustainable approaches for the integration of soft and hard digital systems into construction engineering and management (CEM) are required.
+Digitalization emerges as a key enabler, offering integration opportunities throughout the construction value chain.
+This paves the way for achieving sustainability in the construction sector.
+Considering technological risks and path dependencies, we advocate for innovative and sustainable approaches to integrate both soft and hard digital systems into Construction Engineering and Management (CEM).

-Besides AI, we have a keen interest in sustainable digital transformation and adaptation within construction management and processes.
-Currently, building information modeling (BIM) is the crux of digitalization in the construction sector.
-By leveraging the power of AI, we strive to explore the use of BIM for generative design, planning, construction, structural health monitoring (SHM) and management procedures.
+Exploring beyond AI, we passionately delve into sustainable digital transformation within construction management and processes.
+Presently, building information modeling (BIM) stands at the forefront of digitalization in the construction sector.
+Harnessing the capabilities of AI, our goal is to unlock the full potential of BIM for generative design, planning, construction, structural health monitoring (SHM), and efficient management procedures.

-In this regard, we will investigate applications of BIM in all phases of construction as well as the innovative integration of BIM with other digitalization practices that lead to automation of the construction processes.
-These digital solutions include digital twins, sensor management systems, augmented reality (AR), virtual reality (VR), 3D scanning, 3D printing, drones and robotics, to name a few.
+In our pursuit, we scrutinize the manifold applications of BIM across all construction phases.
+Moreover, we explore cutting-edge integration of BIM with other digitalization practices, paving the way for the seamless automation of construction processes.
+Our digital solutions encompass an array of advanced technologies, such as digital twins, sensor management systems, augmented reality (AR), virtual reality (VR), 3D scanning, 3D printing, drones, and robotics, among others.

 Sustainability